 - Other costs may include fees for top-ups, loan variations, equity protection, annual inspections, and loan discharges.

 A calculated risk

 Reverse mortgages benefit you when property prices are rising and interest rates are relatively low.
 When the reverse happens, the value of your equity can be rapidly reduced.

-With help from Commission for Financial Literacy and Retirement Income, we’ve come up with two hypothetical examples that show how equity can be affected by interest rates and house-price inflation.
-(The houses in these examples do not fall into negative equity at the end of the loans.)
+With help from the Commission for Financial Capability, we’ve come up with 2 hypothetical examples that show how equity can be affected by interest rates and house-price inflation (the houses in these examples do not fall into negative equity at the end of the loans).

-Lenders charge a higher interest rate for their reverse-mortgage loans because they wait a long and uncertain period for repayment (most lenders get no repayments during the life of the loan).
+Lenders charge a higher interest rate for their reverse-mortgage loans because they wait a long and uncertain period for repayment (repayments are typically paid at the end of the loan).
 The higher rate is the “premium” for having uncertainty about when the loan will be repaid.